andujiuba/AWS_VPC_Networking/README.md

 ## Running Instance w AMIs

 - launch amis
+(for private db, change setting to disable access to public IPv4) DO NOT NEED TO USE PROVISION FILE - NOT CONNECTED TO INTERNET
 - enter app instance
 - export DB_HOST (remember to change IP address)
 - enter app folder
 - node seeds/seed.js
 - npm start

+ link to s3 readme